Textinput

 Placeholder

-<nys-textinput label="placeholder" placeholder="this is a placeholder"></nys-textinput>
+<nys-textinput label="Placeholder" placeholder="this is a placeholder"></nys-textinput>

 Disabled